 Plan to have someone drive you home from the hospital.
 Do not drive yourself home.

 You should be able to do most of your regular activities in 4 to 8 weeks.
 Before that:

-Try getting up and moving around if you are having some pain in your belly.
+Get up and move around if you are having some pain in your belly.
 This may ease your pain.

 Press a pillow over your incision when you cough or sneeze to ease discomfort and protect your incision.

 Make sure your home is safe as you are recovering.

 Change the dressing over your surgical wound once a day, or sooner if it becomes soiled.
 Your doctor will tell you when you do not need to keep your wound covered.
 Keep the wound area clean.
 You may wash it with mild soap and water if your doctor says you can.

 You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin, or if your doctor says you can.

 If tape strips (Steri-strips) were used to close your incision, cover the incision with plastic wrap before showering for the first week.
 Do not try to wash off the Steri-strips or glue.

 Do not soak in a bathtub or hot tub, or go swimming, until your doctor tells you it is OK.